Ionising Radiations Regulations: Dose limits

-In addition to requiring that radiation employers ensure that doses are kept as low as reasonably practicable (ALARP) the IRR99 also defines dose limits for certain classes of person.
+In addition to requiring that radiation employers ensure that doses are kept as low as reasonably practicable (ALARP), the IRR99 also defines dose limits for certain classes of person.
 Dose limits do not apply to people undergoing a medical exposure or to those acting as "comforters and carers" to such.

 Changes in the 2017 regulations

 Key changes

-The main changes in the 2017 regulations are summarised in the approved code of practice.
+The main changes in the Ionising Radiations Regulations 2017 (SI 2017/1075) are summarised in the approved code of practice.
 These include: